jmwanderer/satellites/README.md

 ## Run the UI / Sim Stub

 For development and test, the FastAPI driver and network physical simulator can be run without running mininet and the FRR processes.
-This is:
+Running the stub:
-- might more lieghtweight
+- is much more light weight
 - does not run as root
 - is easy and safe to run without using a VM
 - does not require FRR to be installed